MyCollege Logo

 Maximizing Cognitive Science

-Bradley Busch from InnerDrive will deliver a short presentation on the importance of cognitive science research for teaching and learning, before a panel reflects and discusses what has worked well in different settings, common misunderstandings and lessons learnt to avoid misapplications.
+Bradley Busch from InnerDrive will delivered a short presentation on the importance of cognitive science research for teaching and learning, before a panel reflected and discussed what has worked well in different settings, common misunderstandings and lessons learnt to avoid misapplications.
 Cat Scutt, Deputy Chief Executive Officer, Chartered College of Teaching Bradley Busch, Psychologist at […]

 NEW!
 EEF Implementation Guidance Report